2006 NBA Finals: Broadcasting

+The finals were shown on Sky Sports in the United Kingdom and Ireland.

 Aftermath

-The Mavericks would post the league's best record with 67 victories in the 2006–07 NBA season but were ousted by the eight-seeded Golden State Warriors in a six-game first round of the 2007 NBA Playoffs.
+The Mavericks would post the league's best record with 67 victories in the 2006–07 NBA season but were ousted by the eight-seeded Golden State Warriors in a six-game first round of the 2007 NBA playoffs.
 The Mavs' playoff defeat marked the first time a top seed was eliminated in a seven-game first round series since it was implemented in 2003.
 Still, Dirk Nowitzki was named the regular season MVP at season's end.
 After another playoff loss to the New Orleans Hornets in 2008, in which the Mavericks brought back Jason Kidd, head coach Avery Johnson was fired and replaced by Rick Carlisle.
 After another two early playoff exits, the Mavericks won 57 games in the 2010–11 season and returned to the Finals.

 The Heat would lose convincingly by 42 points to the Chicago Bulls in the opening night of the 2006–07 season, the worst opening-day margin of defeat for a defending champion in NBA history.
 Injuries would keep the team from surpassing or even equaling last season's total, yet they still won the Southeast Division despite winning only 44 games.
 The Bulls would oust them in a four-game sweep in the first round of the playoffs, the first such occurrence since 1957.
 The following year, Miami completed its two-year turnaround from NBA champion to the NBA's worst team by winning only 15 games, equaling the mark set by the team in their inaugural season, which saw Shaquille O'Neal traded to the Phoenix Suns in mid-season and Dwyane Wade missing 31 games.
 The Heat gradually climbed back to contention in the Erik Spoelstra era, culminating in the much-publicized free-agent acquisitions of LeBron James and Chris Bosh.
 The Heat won 58 games in the 2010–11 season, and along with the Mavericks, returned to the Finals in 2011.